wp-plugins/gwolle-gb/readme.txt

 * Simple Entry Builder with the parts of each entry that you want to show.
 * Multiple guestbooks are possible.
 * MultiSite is supported.
 * Localization.
-Own languages can be added very easily, so please send po-files to marcel at timelord.nl.
+Own languages can be added very easily through GlotPress.
 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin' (optional).
 * Admins can add a reply to each entry.
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.